Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 It also has a 'hanging baseline', which may be used for text alignment in things such as initial letter highlighting.
 The hanging baseline is based on the top bar that joins the letters.

 Bangla requires slightly more vertical space than Latin text.
-To give an approximate idea, fig_baselines compares Latin and Bangla glyphs from Noto fonts.
+To give an approximate idea, Figure 15 compares Latin and Bangla glyphs from Noto fonts.
 The basic height of Bangla letters is typically slightly higher than the Latin x-height, including conjunct stacks, however certain letters and combining marks extend beyond the Latin ascenders, creating a need for larger line spacing.

-fig_baselines_other shows similar comparisons for the Bangla MN and Vrinda fonts.
+Figure 16 shows similar comparisons for the Bangla MN and Vrinda fonts.

 You can experiment with counter styles using the Counter styles converter.
 Patterns for using these styles in CSS can be found in Ready-made Counter Styles, and we use the names of those patterns here to refer to the various styles.